sgronlund/mortgage-sgronlund/README.md

 ## Instructions

 This repository uses Gradle as a build tool, however it is not required to have Gradle installed.
-Simply use the gradle wrapper, `gradlew`, to build or assemble this project.
+Simply use the gradle wrapper in this directory, `gradlew`, to build or assemble this project.

 ### Compiling